 Food Items Sold in Vending Machines and School Stores - All vended food will be in compliance with the USDA regulations prohibiting the sale of "Foods of Minimal Nutritional Value" where school meals are served or eaten during the meal period.
-At least 20% of the items offered must exceed minimal nutritional value.
-By school year 2008-09 at least 50% of the items offered must exceed minimal nutritional value.
+At least 50% of the items offered must exceed minimal nutritional value.
 No candy will be sold at the elementary school.
 No candy will be sold at the middle school during school hours.

-Beverage Items Sold in Vending Machines and School Stores - All vended beverages sold will include water, 100% fruit juice, diet soft drinks and at the high school level, sports drinks.
+Beverage Items Sold in Vending Machines and School Stores - All vended beverages sold will include water, 100% fruit juice, and at the high school level, sports drinks.
 No soft drinks will be sold during the school day in any building.